98 Random Acts of Kindness To Do With Your Child - Baby Chick

 3. Wash the Family Car

-This is a fun thing to do for a summertime activity.
+This is a fun activity to enjoy during the summertime.
 As we all know, cars can definitely get dirty when kids are involved (or if you don’t have a garage).
 Not only would you and your kid be doing something kind for the family, but it would be a great way to stay cool and screen-free on a summer afternoon.

 4. Make a Craft for Someone in the Family

-Make someone’s day by having your child make a craft for someone in the family for no rhyme or reason other than to say, “I love you.”
+Make someone’s day by having your child create a craft for a family member, for no reason other than to say, “I love you.”

 5. Do a Task That Someone Hates Doing